How New Pay Transparency Laws Can Combat the Labor Shortage

 The goal of these laws is simple: to protect employees from unequal pay and allow them to discuss salaries without fear of retaliation.
 Additionally, these laws foster discussions around compensation, giving employers a fair framework to compensate employees according to their skills and experience.

 Colorado was the first state to enforce pay transparency laws back in 2021.
-As of November 2024, there are 15 states with pay transparency laws on the books, including:
+As of mid-2025, there are 14 states with pay transparency laws on the books, including:

 Each state's pay transparency laws are slightly different.
 Depending on where your business is located, you may need to adjust your HR procedures to be compliant with the respective regulations.

 For example, in states like California, Connecticut, Maryland, Nevada, and Rhode Island, employers are legally obligated to share salary information when requested by a job candidate or automatically include it in their offer letter.
-While some states even require that you submit salary data to the state (California and Illinois being two of them).
+Some states, including California and Illinois, also require employers to report pay data to the state on a recurring basis.

 Even if your state isn’t on this list just yet, it’s only a matter of time before pay transparency laws become the standard.
 And by being ahead of the curve, you can actually position your business to combat the labor shortage and reduce employee turnover.